ward/irc-butler/README.md

     apt-get install libicu-dev

+After upgrading from Debian 7 wheezy to Debian 8 jessie, I was getting errors involving this libicu.
+To be precise, it was still looking for the `.48` versions of all the parts while Debian was now on `.52`.
+Reinstalling the node bindings forces it to recompile and take into account the changing of the libicu versions.
+This is done with

+    npm install node-icu-charset-detector

+That package is a dependency of the `irc` library we use.

 Note: This irc library is apparently pretty shit and lacks dcc.
 It is also somewhat unmaintained.
 Should probably look into another library or extend this one with what I require.